 The holidays are here and that means it's time to break out the charcuterie and cheese platters!
-Whether you're looking for an elevated snack or an appetizer for entertaining, a cheese and meat board is a fun an easy item to prepare.
 In this post we'll go through all the tips and tricks to making a simple holiday charcuterie board so you can learn how to put one together like a pro!

 Simple But Festive Charcuterie Board

 I think it's safe to say hosting has looked a tad bit different this year.
 Most of my Friday and Saturday nights have been spent inside with just my husband and pup and now our baby girl, Eloise.
 To make things seem a little more...normal...I started throwing together a simple and small cheese and charcuterie platter for us to enjoy.
 Kind of like a date night in if you will!

 Now that the holidays are here, there is no better time to put together a little something festive to in the spirit (even if it looks different this year)!
 I have lots of tips and tricks to share to make sure your platter is delicious and beautiful all at the same time.

 How to Make a Cheese and Charcuterie Board

 Between the meats and the cheese and the crackers, things can get overwhelming.
 I get it!
 So, let's take this step by step and construct an elegant holiday platter you're sure to love.

 To get started, you'll need a board or platter to put your charcuterie board items on.
 You can get creative with this!
 If you don't have a typical cheese board, don't fret, I'm sure you have something in your kitchen that will work just as well!